 It’s a common scenario to see plugin updates in WordPress.
 Almost every day you might see some plugin updates.
-It’s a best practice to keep WordPress and plugin updated to get the best out of WordPress.
+It’s a best practice to keep WordPress and plugins updated to get the best out of WordPress.
 Unfortunately, some update creates some severe problem and breaks your website.
 It’s a real pain when you see a broken website after spending many months to build it.
 That is why backing up WordPress blog regularly should be the best practice that we all blogger should follow.
 You don’t know when something bad happens, so we should have a backup plan to overcome a broken WordPress blog.
-In this article, we will talk about how you can backup WordPress and 5 best WordPress backup plugin.
+In this article, we will talk about how you can backup WordPress and the 5 best WordPress backup plugins.

 - What is a Backup?

 - Why Website backup is required?

 What is a Backup?

 A backup is keeping a copy of your website files either in Cloud or your local computer so that when you live website crash you can use the backup data to restore it.
 This includes all data, images, and databases.
 A backup is always handy to restore your website quickly.

 With so many plugins and so many codes, you don’t know when something goes bad and your website crashes.
 A website crash means loss of data, customers, time, effort, and money.
 It also affects your website SEO.
 So backing up the website regularly is the best solution to restore your website when it crashes.